MicrosoftDocs/PlayReady/Docs/Overview/scenario-rental-content.md

 # Scenario: Rental Content

 For rental content, the license delivered for the content specifies an expiration date and time.
-After this date and time occurs, the content may still be on the user's device, and the license may still also be persisting in the user's device's data store, but the PlayReady client in the user's device will use the device's clock system to verify if the license is still valid, and enforce the expiration set by the service in the license.
+After this date and time occurs, the content may still be on the user's device, and the license may still also be persisting in the user's device's data store, but the PlayReady Client in the user's device will use the device's clock system to verify if the license is still valid, and enforce the expiration set by the service in the license.

 In addition, it is a recommended good practice to set a begin date and time (typically the date and time that the user paid for the content).
 This will help protect the system in some cases where the user would be able to roll back the clock of their device.